scala-steward/connect-rpc-scala/README.md

-# Connect-RPC Scala JSON Bridge
+# Connect-RPC ↔ ScalaPB GRPC Bridge

 This library provides a bridge between [Connect-RPC](https://connectrpc.com/docs/protocol) protocol and [ScalaPB](https://scalapb.github.io) GRPC compiler for Scala.
-It is inspired and takes ideas from [grpc-json-bridge](https://github.com/avast/grpc-json-bridge) library, which seems not supported anymore + it's not following a Connect-RPC standard (while being very close to it).
+It is inspired and takes ideas from [grpc-json-bridge](https://github.com/avast/grpc-json-bridge) library, which don't seem to be supported anymore + the library doesn't follows a Connect-RPC standard (while being very close to it), which makes using clients generated with ConnectRPC not possible.

 At the moment, only unary (non-streaming) methods are supported.